allenai/container/README.md

 * Acc@1 82.26
 ```

-## News
-Container V2 with much better performance will be released soon.
-Stay tuned.

 ## Training
 To train Container-Light on ImageNet on a single node with 8 gpus for 300 epochs run: